Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 In other cases, data collection is key to the decision-making process, and machine learning can be extremely valuable, requiring some data initially and then improving or adapting as more data is collected.
 For example, code coverage, static analysis results, test results, or other software metrics, over time, can inform the AI about the state of the software project.

-This is an important area of research and development at Parasoft.
-Excitingly, our current offerings are just the beginning, and our ongoing research in AI and ML continues to bring new ways to integrate these technologies into our products.
-Here are a few ways we have already brought them in.
+AI and ML are important areas of ongoing research and development at Parasoft.
+Our findings continue to bring new and exciting ways to integrate these technologies into our products.
+Here are a few ways we’ve leveraged them.

-This first example is in Parasoft Jtest, our software testing solution for Java developers that includes static analysis, unit testing, coverage and traceability, etc. Applying AI here, we’ve released automatic test case generation, which helps developers fill in the gaps when starting from a sparse JUnit harness.
+This first example is in Parasoft Jtest, our software testing solution for Java developers that includes static analysis, unit testing, coverage and traceability, and so on.
+Applying AI here, we released automatic test case generation, which helps developers fill in the gaps when starting from a sparse JUnit harness.

-Parasoft Jtest’s IDE plug-in adds useful automation to the unit testing practice with easy one-click actions for creating, scaling, and maintaining unit tests.
-By using AI-enabled Jtest, users can achieve higher code coverage while cutting in half the time and effort required to build a comprehensive and meaningful suite of Junit test cases.
+Parasoft Jtest’s IDE plugin adds useful automation to the unit testing practice with easy one-click actions for creating, scaling, and maintaining unit tests.
+By using AI-enabled Jtest, users can achieve higher code coverage while significantly cutting the time and effort required to build a comprehensive and meaningful suite of Junit test cases.

 Parasoft Jtest also automatically detects code that isn’t covered by existing test suites and traverses the control path of the source code to figure out which parameters need to be passed into a method under test, and how subs/mocks need to be initialized to reach that code.
 By enabling this AI, Jtest can automatically generate new unit tests, applying modified parameters to increase the overall code coverage of the entire project.